cygnus-technology/reach-documentation/README.md

 # reach-documentation

 The Reach documentation package is generated (deployed) on github by merging a pull request.
-Pull requests are auotmatically created by changes to the C stack and protobuf.
+Pull requests are created by a github workflow script that runs when changes to the C stack are comitted.
+You should consider the reach-c-stack to contain the actual sources of the documentation.

-The workflow requires a Personal Access Token (PAT).
+The c-stack workflow requires a Personal Access Token (PAT).
 These expire, so you may need to create a new one.
 You can do it from you github account.
+Some hints are below.

+When you intend to make changes to the docs, first run doxygen and sphinx locally.
+See the workflow script in reach-c-stack for details of the calls.

+When the workflow completes it will have created a pull request onto this repository.
+This must be accepted and published to main, as it is the main branch that is displayed publically.

 ### What token you need